eduMFA/eduMFA/doc/faq/time.rst

 .. _faq_time:

-Time is sensitive in privacyIDEA
+Time is sensitive in eduMFA
 --------------------------------

 .. index:: Time, Time server, NTP

 The time of your system is used at many different scenarios.
-It is crucial that your privacyIDEA system has a correct, well defined time.
+It is crucial that your eduMFA system has a correct, well defined time.

 Tokens
 ~~~~~~